 Morphine has incredible pain killing effects, producing a state of numbness and euphoria that made it the go-to drug for surgery.

 At the time, little was known about how addictive morphine could be, and it was used so liberally during the American Civil War that it left tens of thousands of soldiers hopelessly addicted and dependent on the drug.
 In response to this, heroin made its grand entrance.

 Derived from morphine by German scientists, it was marketed at the time as a new wonder drug.
 A safe and nonaddictive alternative to morphine, It could be used to treat everything from headaches and colds to depression and even old age.
-Decades of unregulated and legal over the counter distribution, even free samples being sent in the post led to there being hundreds of thousands of heroin addicts worldwide.
+Decades of unregulated and legal over the counter distribution, even free samples being sent in the post led to hundreds of thousands of heroin addicts worldwide.

 Heroin was severely restricted under the Geneva Convention in 1925 and in the UK, it’s now a Class A illegal drug, but that doesn’t deter some from seeking its mood and mind-altering effects.
 So, how does it work?

 When injected or smoked, the active chemical compound in heroin, diamorphine reaches the brain quickly via the blood.
-Once in the brain, enzymes convert it to morphine, and that begins to alter the balance of the natural chemicals in the nervous system.
+Once in the brain, enzymes convert it to morphine, and that begins to alter the balance of the natural chemicals in the nervous system

 In the brain, you’ll find billions of neurons responsible for relaying information and between them, billions of connections called synapses.
 At the synapses, the heroin derived morphine binds to specific opioid receptors.
 That triggers the release of dopamine, one of your so-called feel-good hormones.
 As more and more heroin reaches the brain it tricks it into releasing more and more dopamine; users experience something that’s often described as a rush of euphoria.